FungibilityMatters/MoneroMixer/README.md

 1. Right click anywhere on your desktop.
 On Tails or Ubuntu select "Show Desktop in Files" on Whonix select "Applications" > "File Manager".
 This will open a file manager window.
 2. In the file manager window, open your MoneroMixer folder then double-click the file named "start" to open it.
-3. In "start" find the line beginning with "Your startup command is:" and copy the whole command from "cd" to "exit".
+3. In start file find the line beginning with "Your startup command is:".
+Copy the whole command from "cd" to "exit".
 4. Open a terminal and paste the startup command you copied into the terminal window then press ENTER.
     (See step 1 above if you forgot how to open a terminal)

 ## FAQ: